 Across various contexts, updating beliefs is critical in the decision-making process.
 In the last few decades, economists and psychologists have made significant progress in understanding how people engage with new information.
 In many situations, the standard Bayesian updating framework accurately describes the evolution of beliefs (Grether, 1978; Camerer, 1987; Charness and Levine, 2005).
 At the same time, there are frequent and consistent deviations from Bayesian updating.
 These deviations persist even when people have ample opportunities to learn (Esponda et al., 2023) and when stakes are very high (Gneezy et al., 2023).
-Moreover, these deviations are prevalent even among professionals who frequently deal with such issues (Benjamin, 2019).
+Moreover, these deviations are prevalent even among professionals who frequently deal with such issues (Eddy, 1982).
 What makes some belief-updating tasks more difficult and more mistake-prone than others?
 This is the focus of our paper.

 We present findings from a series of lab experiments involving belief updating tasks.
 Starting with the simplest environment, we consider a setting where the state is binary and both states are equally likely.
 A decision-maker receives two simultaneous binary signals and reports her posterior about the state.
 Our analysis, conducted across various parameters, empirically documents how deviations from Bayesian predictions, termed mistakes, depend on signals' precisions.
 We observe two empirical regularities: first, participants make larger mistakes as the accuracy of both signals increases, even when the gap between signal accuracies remains fixed; second, participants make larger mistakes as the gap between signal accuracies widens.
-We show these regularities closely track non-linearities arising in Bayesian updating.
-The difficulty of integrating information from signals with different accuracies increases when Bayesian posteriors change significantly with small changes in signal accuracies.
-Regions in which these non-linearities are more pronounced are precisely the regions in which people make larger mistakes, unable to fully incorporate the extent to which one signal is more informative than the other.2
+We show these regularities closely track non-linearities in Bayesian updating.
+The difficulty of integrating information from signals with different accuracies increases when posteriors change significantly with small changes in signal accuracies.
+Regions in which these non-linearities are more pronounced are precisely regions in which people make larger mistakes, unable to fully incorporate the extent to which one signal is more informative than the other.

 We explore several approaches that predict the two empirical regularities described above.
-The first approach directly links the difficulty of the updating task with the non-linearity of the Bayesian posterior.
-This approach has the advantage of measuring the difficulty based directly on task primitives without relying on a specific behavioral model.
+The first approach links the difficulty of the updating task with the nonlinearity of the Bayesian posterior.
+This approach has the advantage of measuring the difficulty based on task primitives without relying on a specific behavioral model.
+The other two models we consider are behavioral.
+The first revisits Grether (1980), widely used in empirical studies of belief updating, and incorporates minor changes to include the aforementioned concepts.
+The second proposes an alternative model where an agent's inability to fully follow changes in the second derivative leads to only partial reactions to nonlinearities.

-1Not only humans employ Bayesian updating!
+&lt;sup>1Not only humans employ Bayesian updating!
 Valone (2006) reviews experiments involving animals and concludes that a variety of them, across different ecological contexts, behave in a manner consistent with Bayesian updating.

-2Throughout the paper, we associate mistakes participants make-the discrepancy between observed and Bayesian predicted posteriors-with task difficulty rather than task complexity.
+&lt;sup>2Throughout the paper, we associate mistakes participants make-the discrepancy between observed and Bayesian predicted posteriors-with task difficulty rather than task complexity.
 However, these two terms can be used interchangeably.
 The task becomes difficult due to the increase in complexity resulting from pronounced non-linearities.